pydata/pydata-sphinx-theme/docs/contribute/index.md

   - captures the techniques for transforming the JS and CSS source files in `src/pydata_sphinx_theme/assets/*` into the production assets in `src/theme/pydata_sphinx_theme/static/`

-**For more information** about developing this theme, see the sections below and in the left sidebar.
+**For more information** about developing this theme, see the sections below and in the sidebar to the left.

 ```{toctree}
 :maxdepth: 2